openstack-infra/system-config/doc/source/third_party.rst

   please identify this in your email, we will need to find an equivalent.

   3. What you are verifying: this could be a product, driver or application.

-  4. (optional) A unique contact E-mail address or alias for this system, which can not be in use as a contact address for any other Gerrit accounts on review.openstack.org (Gerrit doesn't deal well with duplicate E-mail addresses between accounts).
-This is so that contributors and reviewers can see how to get in touch with people who might be able to fix problems with the system if it starts leaving erroneous votes.

 The Jenkins Gerrit Trigger Plugin Way
 -------------------------------------